TheDaleks/ContentDK/Markdowns/2020-02-03-byzantine.md

 Bitcoin is like an advanced alien that has come down to earth offering a service that everybody needs but no one wants because they don't understand it.
 Bitcoin is a solution to the Byzantine Generals Problem and it offers itself as a service.
 But what is that service?
 This article explains the nature of Byzantine fault-tolerance.

-# The Byzantine General Problem
+# The Byzantine Generals Problem

 The _Byzantine Generals Problem_ was first discussed by [Lamport, et al](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf):